 - Clothing carelessness

 When cleaning with bleach, be certain to wear your absolute junkiest clothes, as even the most minute amount can destroy them – seemingly from thin air.
-When using it for laundry, use only on whites - in proper concentrations - to prevent clothing destruction.
+When using it for laundry, use it only on whites - in proper concentrations - to prevent clothing destruction.

 For Further Reading: